silalai/silalai/readme.md

 # Hi there 👋 Nice to see u.

 - 😄 My name is: silalai Rakkhaphai
-- ⚡ Student id: 63366219
 - 🔭 I'm currently studying on Faculty of Engineering.
-- 👷🏻‍♀️ Career interest in the future: Application Developer, Web Developer
+- 👷🏻‍♀️ Career interest in the future: Application Developer, Web Developer, Front-End Developer

 ## Developer Tech